hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 ---
 <iframe width="427" height="251" src="https://www.youtube.com/embed/8BhkS2rZQ6E?list=PLKZ9c4ONm-VnqD5oN2_8tXO0Yb1H_s0sj" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Container images are the static files that contain the instructions to build create containers on machines.
+Container images are static files that contain a template to create containers on machines.
-Container engines pull the images from repositories or local storage and then create containers from them.
+Container engines like Podman or Docker pull the images from repositories or local storage and then create containers from them.
+Container engines can also build and save to a repository new container images, interactively or following a set of instructions, starting from scratch or modifying an existing image.

-A common way of defining the instructions to build a container image is through a [`Dockerfile`][docker-docs-builder].
+A common way of defining the instructions to build a container image is through a [Dockerfile][docker-docs-builder].
 These text based documents provide the instructions through an API similar to the Linux operating system commands to execute commands during the build.
 The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.9 Docker image][python-docker-image] based on Debian Bullseye (`python:3.9-bullseye`).

-Podman also uses `Dockerfile`s to build images, so the same instructions can be used for both tools.
+Like Docker, Podman also uses `Dockerfile`s to build images, so the same instructions can be used for both tools.
 We will continue with Podman throughout this lesson but the same commands can be used with Docker.

 As a very simple example of extending the example image into a new image create a `Dockerfile`